-Note: We do not record the full name or address of the Respondents (we record only first names for respondent sampling).
-Although full personal data may provide the FS with coordinates for doing backchecks, it reduces the confidentiality promised to the Respondent.
+Note: We do not record the full name or address of the Respondents (we record only the GPS coordinates of the home and first names for respondent sampling).
+Although full personal data may provide the FS with coordinates for doing back-checks, it reduces the confidentiality promised to the Respondent.
 The FS should therefore use the Interviewer as a guide for finding the households that are back-checked.